Introduction to Phu Quoc

 5. Wander Phu Quoc Night Market

-6. Tour a pepper farm
+6. Tour a Local Pepper Farm

-10. Relax at a beach resort
+10. Relax at Beach Resorts

 What to Eat in Phu Quoc